sayegh9/stock-scanner/us-webapp/README.md

 - Daily OHLCV candles and key valuation metrics are sourced from [yfinance](https://github.com/ranaroussi/yfinance) to avoid China-only endpoints.
 - If Yahoo Finance is temporarily unavailable (for example due to rate limiting), the analyzer automatically falls back to [Stooq](https://stooq.com/).
 - When `akshare` is installed the analyzer performs a final retry using the legacy akshare pathway before surfacing an error.
+- Company news is fetched from [Finnhub](https://finnhub.io/) with an automatic fallback to [NewsData.io](https://newsdata.io/) so the sentiment engine always has diverse coverage.

 ## Running Batch Jobs via API